-- > Regularly check the Index Status report to closely monitor indexation. - > Monitor the sitemap's indexation levels. - > Keep an eye on the Crawl Stats report in case the number of pages Google crawls per day drops. - > Download and review the Crawl Errors report daily, particularly the 'Not Found' URLs.
-Consider redirecting the more valuable ones. - > Review the HTML Improvements report to find missing or duplicate title tags. - > Look out for mobile usability and structured data errors.
+- Regularly check the Index Coverage report to closely monitor indexation. - Monitor the sitemap's indexation levels. - Keep an eye on the Crawl Stats report\ in case the number of pages Google crawls per day drops. - Download and review the Crawl Errors report daily from the Coverage tab, particularly the 'Submitted URL not found (404)' URLs.
+Consider redirecting the more valuable ones. - Look out for mobile usability and structured data errors.